Each lily is a flaring match,

 how basic the mechanism is

-now that all the thinking is done.
+now that all the brain-work is past.

 Straining for oxygen all these hours;